DumplingIsNice/COMSYS723_Assignment_1_Team12_LCFR/documentations/System Specification Document.md

 Global infomation on the state of system.

 ---
-## Requirements
+## Detailed Requirements
 ### ISR (minmum 2)
 2x ISR from each timer (response & validation window)

-- Is the IP block stored in the memory or the outputs in the memory?
-- What happens when all load is shred?
-- Measure system-uptime from boot using some system timer?
-Need timer?
+**Measurement ISR**
+- ISR register counting semaphore?
+The handled by calculation_handler?

 ## Timer Services (from FreeRTOS)

 ### Shared Variables
 Needs to be mutually excluded (mutex protection).

-Memory for $2 \times 5=10$ frequency & ROC value
+Memory for 2x5=10 frequency & ROC value
 - Single-precision Float?
 - Queued?
 FIFO Array?